qoweh/open-chat-playground/docs/anthropic.md

-# OpenChat Playground with Anthropic Claude
+# OpenChat Playground with Anthropic

-This page describes how to run OpenChat Playground (OCP) with [Anthropic Claude](https://www.anthropic.com/claude) integration.
+This page describes how to run OpenChat Playground (OCP) with [Anthropic models](https://docs.claude.com/en/docs/about-claude/models) integration.

 ## Get the repository root